 The “Dance of Death“depicted in medieval art.
 This art was a reminder that no one lives forever, and that we should remember our death and live in a way that makes us unafraid to die and ready to meet Christ our Judge.

 Many people see the coincidence of dates between Samhain (an ancient Celtic festival about which little is known) and All Saints Day and presume a connection.
 However, Samhain was a geographically-isolated cultural focus that would not have been recognized by the world at large (no internet or social media back then, folks!) and, more importantly, the Celts used a different “calendar” than the Church did.
 There was no “October 31st” for the ancient Celtic pagans.

 [W]e find the Church establishing a liturgical feast day in honor of the saints independent of any pagan influence.Fr.
 William Saunders, “All Saints and All Souls”

 Where did Halloween traditions come from, like Trick or Treating?

-- English, Irish, and French immigrants brought their variety of local Catholic customs to America.
-Dressing up for Halloween comes from the French; Jack-o-Lanterns come from the Irish, who originally carved turnips; the English begged from door to door for “Soul Cakes,” promising to pray for the departed loved ones of those who gave them these treats—thus the origins of trick-or-treating.
+- English, Irish, and other immigrants brought their variety of local Catholic customs to America.
+Dressing up for Halloween may be rather untraceable as a custom—the truth is that as long ago as medieval times, people loved to dress up for various festivities; Jack-o-Lanterns come from the Irish, who originally carved turnips; the English begged from door to door for “Soul Cakes,” promising to pray for the departed loved ones of those who gave them these treats—thus the origins of trick-or-treating.
 These cultural traditions converged in the big American “melting pot” and eventually became popular nationwide activities for Halloween.